Maxime5G/EvoScope/README.md

 ### Epocs

 Epocs maximizes the likelihood of independence and dependence models, with at most eight parameters.
-For details on the implementation and modelling, we refer the user to the paper (Behdenna2021).
-The standard approach is to run epocs multiple times on different models, calculate likelihood ratio tests between encapsulated models and retrieve the model whose LRT is maximized while minimizing the number of parameters.
+For details on the implementation and modelling, we refer the user to [the paper](https://doi.org/10.1093/sysbio/syab092).
+The standard approach is to run epocs multiple times on different models, then calculate the likelihood ratio tests between nested models and retrieve the model whose LRT is maximized while minimizing the number of parameters.

 type `./epocs -h` to see the help and the main commands.